AfifaKhaled/Two-Independent-Teachers-are-Better-Role-Model/README.md

 ![model](./MICCAIiSEG_dataset_example.jpg)

 MRBrainS13 dataset was also used to test the robustness of our proposed model.
 Original Dataset consists of 5 labeled training and 6 unlabeled testing subjects.

+### Since, as you might now, sharing medical data is not a good-practice, I did not include any sample in the corresponding folders.
+To make your experiments you must include your data in the repositories indicated in the configure.py file

 ### Proposed model architecture